hoodunit/grubfs/README.md

 npm install -g browserify
 ```

-Start Grunt and development server.
+Start Grunt and the development server.
 The grunt task will rebuild client source code when changes are made and the server will restart when changes are made.

 ```
 grunt
 npm run-script dev
 ```

-View server at localhost:8080.
+View server at localhost:8080 and hack away.